cozy/cozy-docs/src/documents/hack/cookbooks/controller.html.md

     * If is not the case, main server start
   * Start Data System application
     * If Data System cannot start, controller are stopped
-  * Recover all application stored in database
+  * Retrieve all application stored in database
     * Start all application which have 'installed' as state
   * Start Home application
   * Start Proxy application